themisvr/Vector-Clustering-Algorithms/README.md

 2. implemented the improved version of the well-known clustering algorithm k-Means, which is called **k-Medians++**

-The dataset used in the 2 tasks above was [MNIST](http://yann.lecun.com/exdb/mnist/)
+The dataset used in the 2 tasks above was [MNIST](http://yann.lecun.com/exdb/mnist/).
+Each handwritten digit image has a resolution of 28x28 pixels.
+Consequently, we store each image as a "flattened" vector of size 784 (28 x 28 = 784).
+To calulate the distance between 2 points in our datasets we used the manhattan distance

 # Nearest Neighbour Search
-Both methods mentioned above work in a similar manner.
+Both methods mentioned above (LSH and Hypercube) work in a similar manner.
 The following sequence of steps happens before the actual search process takes place:
 1. program reads in the input dataset (or training set), which in our case consists of 60.000 images of handwritten digits (0 - 9).
 2. then, the program builds the actual data structures that will be used in the search process.
 All input dataset points are stored in these data structures
 3. next, the program reads in the query set (or test set)
 4. search starts: for each point in the query set find:
     1. its _N_ nearest neighbours approximately (Approximate k-NN)
     2. its _N_ nearest neighbours using brute-force search (Exact k-NN)
     3. its nearest neighbours approximately that lie inside a circle of radius _R_

 Where these 2 methods differ, is how each one builds its appropriate data structures and chooses to store (hashing) the input dataset.
 In general, The whole purpose of these 2 methods is to deliver an efficient -but approximate-